omolaja/VentageSolution/README.md

 5. Development Time

-   The application took about 2 hours to develop, with an additional 3 hours spent on documentation.
+   The application took about 2 hours to develop, with an additional 3 hours on documentation.

+6. Contributing

+Guidelines for contributing to the project.

+a.
+Fork the repository.
+b.
+Create a new branch (git checkout -b feature/your-feature).
+c.
+Commit your changes (git commit -am 'Add some feature').
+d.
+Push to the branch (git push origin feature/your-feature).
+e.
+Create a new Pull Request.